sknadig/BE_Final/README.md

 # BE_Final
-This if my final project at the Department of Telecommunication Engineering for Bachelor of Engineering at the Jawaharlal Nehru National College of Engineering - Shimoga.
+This if my final year project at the Department of Telecommunication Engineering for Bachelor of Engineering at the Jawaharlal Nehru National College of Engineering - Shimoga.

 A sign language is a language which uses manual communication and body language to convey meaning, as opposed to acoustically conveyed sound patterns.
 This can involve